THM-Health/PILOS/docs/docs/administration/02-getting-started.md

 }
 ```

+#### Rate limiting
-You can also add some rate limiting on the webserver level.
+PILOS has a build in rate limiting, but you can also set some additional rate limiting on the webserver level.
 This example config allows 5 requests/sec.
 The configuration allows bursts of up to 20 requests, the first 10 of which are processed without delay.
 A delay is added after 10 excessive requests to enforce the 5 r/s limit.
 After 20 excessive requests, any further requests are rejected.
 For more details have a look at the nginx documentation on [rate limting](https://www.nginx.com/blog/rate-limiting-nginx/).

 ```nginx
 limit_req_zone $binary_remote_addr zone=api:10m rate=5r/s;